Net Metering Pakistan

 Is the government ending the net metering Policy?

 No, the government is not ending net metering for existing users.
-However, a new policy is being considered for new users, where net metering may be replaced with gross metering or net billing.
-Under this, you sell all generated electricity at a lower rate (10–11.33 PKR per unit) instead of offsetting your usage.
-However, new users can also mitigate this issue by increasing the number of solar panels.
+However, a new policy is being considered for new users, which may replace net metering with gross metering or net billing.
+Under this, you sell all the electricity you generate at a lower rate (10–11.33 PKR per unit) instead of offsetting your usage.
+However, new users can mitigate this issue by installing more solar panels.

 What is the minimum solar system size required for net metering?

-To apply for net metering in Pakistan, your solar system must be at least 3 kW in size.
+To apply for net metering in Pakistan, your solar system must be at least 3 kW.
 However, some DISCOs prefer or approve applications starting from 5 kW or above for smoother processing.

 This site helped me download my duplicate Lesco bill right before due date.
 Super helpful and hassle-free!